Rebantadey/Cellular-Automata/2D Automata/README.md

   ```bash
   python game_of_life.py --width WIDTH --height HEIGHT --frame_rate FRAME_RATE --pixel_size PIXEL_SIZE --probability PROBABILITY
   ```
-where
+where\n
   a.
-WIDTH and HEIGHT represent the dimensions of the pygame window.
+WIDTH and HEIGHT represent the dimensions of the pygame window.\n
   b.
-FRAME_RATE determines the frame rate of the simulation.
+FRAME_RATE determines the frame rate of the simulation.\n
   c.
-PIXEL_SIZE represents the block size of each cell in the simulation
+PIXEL_SIZE represents the block size of each cell in the simulation.\n
   d.
-PROBABILITY denotes the probability of living cell in generation 0.
+PROBABILITY denotes the probability of living cell in generation 0.\n